aleksandramedina/Final-Team05/finalproject.md

 It makes sense to further inspect mortality rates, when dividing the dataset in three tiers:

-  - Tier 1: older\_share \< 10
+  - Tier 1: share of population aged 65 or older is less than 10%

-  - Tier 2: 10 \<= older\_share \>= 15
+  - Tier 2: share of population aged 65 or older is larger than 10% but less than 15%

-  - Tier 3: older\_share \> 15
+  - Tier 3: share of population aged 65 or older is larger than 15%

 We see that most countries in the Americas fit within the first tier, which again proves that most of the countries in the Americas have young populations.
-Tier 2 and tier 3 has too few data points to draw a conclusion and tier 1 seems to counterintuitively state that countries with older populations have lower mortality rates.
+Tier 2 and tier 3 have too few data points to draw a conclusion and tier 1 seems to show no significant relationship either.
 This could have multiple explanations, but most likely is affected by confounding variables such as income levels.
+Countries with larger population shares of people aged 65+ are usually wealthier countries with better healthcare systems.

 ``` r
 first_new_covid_america_without_outlier <- new_covid_america_without_outlier %>% filter (older_share < 10)